megacamelus/camel-upstream-info/camel-documentation/camel-master.md

 stability reasons, you can only have a single connection at any point in time.

+# URI format

+    master:namespace:endpoint[?options]

+Where endpoint is any Camel endpoint, you want to run in master/slave mode.

+# Usage

-# Using the master endpoint
+## Using the master endpoint

-Just prefix any camel endpoint with **master:someName:** where *someName* is a logical name and is used to acquire the master lock. e.g.
+Prefix any camel endpoint with **master:someName:** where *someName* is a logical name and is used to acquire the master lock.
+For instance:

     from("master:cheese:jms:foo")
       .to("activemq:wine");